 Another succulent on our list is the haworthia, also called the zebra plant.
 It looks like a miniature aloe vera plant—but unlike aloe vera, haworthia is safe for cats and dogs.
 You’ll know it by its fleshy leaves and pearly white bands.

 The mosaic plant, also known as the nerve plant, certainly bears its name with its delicate pink- or white-veined leaves.
-According to The Spruce, the mosaic plant does best in low light with moderate watering.
+This plant does best in low light with moderate watering.

 Orchids

 Orchids are as beautiful as lilies, without being deadly to cats.
 In fact, orchids are a perfectly safe houseplant for cats.
-Their colorful and fragrant flowers come in endless varieties, often blooming long into winter when daylight is low.
+Their colorful and fragrant flowers come in endless varieties because there are so many different species.
+Orchids often bloom long into winter when daylight is low.
+They’re a beautiful household-safe option.

 Another palm on our list of houseplants safe for cats is the aptly named ponytail palm.
 This plant does well in bright light and dry environments.
 The ponytail palm is actually part of the agave family—fitting, as it hails from Mexico.